peturparkur/Dreams_AI_task/README.md

 The system could be extended to not just send data to the database, but be able to read it and play the moves at at a certain frequency to visualise the moves.
 Using the current visualisation, a custom entered initial state could be added and other ways of generating the randomised state.

+With some extra time the probabilistic hitting could be added.